 The YBAs (Young British Artists) first came to prominence in the Freeze exhibition (1988) organised by Damien Hirst.
 In the 1990s Tracy Emin emerged as one its stars.
 Here we look at the movement’s remarkable ascent and creative legacy.

 LONDON art movements are few and far between but when they have emerged it was with a creative fission that left an indelible cultural mark.
-The Pre-Raphaelites of Bloomsbury are particularly notable over the last 200 hundred years and, more recently, the 20th-century Pop Art movement, despite prominent links with Americans Andy Warhol and Roy Lichtenstein, was started by the Independent Group, based at the London Institute of Creative Arts.
+The Pre-Raphaelites of Bloomsbury are particularly notable over the last 200 hundred years and more recently the 20th-century Pop Art movement, despite prominent links with Americans Andy Warhol and Roy Lichtenstein, was started by the Independent Group, based at the London Institute of Creative Arts.

-These are all important demarcations in UK culture and art history, but there’s been a dearth of headline-making contemporary creative manifestos and the few that have emerged have been transient and lacking vitality and originality.
+These are all important demarcations in UK culture and art history, but there’s been a dearth of contemporary headline-making manifestos and the few that have emerged have been transient and lacking vitality and originality.
 That wasn’t the case back in May 1992 when art historian Michael Corris used the term Young British Artists in contemporary art magazine Artforum, to describe a crop of exciting new artists led by Damien Hirst.
 The brand name stuck when repeated in 1996 by Art Monthly.

 Damien Hirst is now a multi-millionaire household name who can price his work at $100 million, but in the late 1980s he was at the vanguard of this loosely-tied group of artists who had just graduated in BA Fine Art at Goldsmiths.
 He organized their exhibitions in empty industrial properties across the capital, beginning with Freeze in 1988.
 Despite it being their first as a group, it attracted one or two high profile art collectors.
 Charles Saatchi attended and purchased ‘Bullet Hole’ by Mat Collisaw, a photograph of a bullet wound assembled as fifteen different transparent snaps on individual lightboxes.
 The Freeze show’s title came from a description of Collishaw’s piece in the exhibition catalogue.